 Programme of study in MYP

-In the Middle Years Program for grades 6-10, the Department divides students into four levels depending upon their level of fluency: Language Acquisition Beginner, Intermediate and Proficient.
-Students who are fluent or, mother tongue speakers study the MYP Language and Literature course which is offered in either Russian or Korean.
+In the Middle Years Program for grades 6-10, the Department divides Language acquisition students into three levels depending upon their level of fluency: Emergent (phases 1-2), Capable (phases 3-4) and Proficient (phases 5-6).
+Students who are fluent or, mother tongue speakers study the MYP Language and Literature course which is offered in Russian.

 - First Steps.
 My Family and Me